Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Leak@ : A Meta-Metric for Reliable Unlearning Evaluation

 In this section, we introduce our \textit{meta-metric} \pk, which quantifies the extent of information leakage by evaluating the expected leakage of the most revealing response among $k$ generations for a given prompt.
-To instantiate this meta-metric, we leverage several core evaluation metrics that are widely adopted in the unlearning literature.
-Specifically, we discuss ROUGE-L, Cosine Similarity, Entailment Score, Accuracy, and LLM-as-Judge, and further elaborate on how these metrics are integrated to formulate our meta-metric \pk.
+Our meta-metric can be instantiated with a specific core evaluation metric.
+Specifically, we discuss ROUGE-L Score, Cosine Similarity, Entailment Score, Accuracy, and LLM-as-Judge that are widely adopted in the unlearning literature.
+We further elaborate on how these base metrics work, and how to integrate them to formulate our meta-metric \pk.

 \textbf{ROUGE-L Score (RS)} measures the word-level overlap between the model’s generated response $f(q;\bft)$ to a question $q$ and the corresponding gold answer~\cite{lin2004rouge}.